zhaoyul/aposd-vs-clean-code/README.md

 purposes, so it's not obvious to me that we should use the same language for both.
 In my experience, English works quite well as a language for comments.
-Why are you so adamant that all information about a program must be expressed in code, rather than using a combination of code and English?
+Why do you feel that information about a program should be expressed entirely in code, rather than using a combination of code and English?

 **UB:**

 I am _not_ adamant that all information about a program must be expressed in code.
 I bemoan the fact that we must sometimes use a human language instead of a programming language.
 Human languages are imprecise and full of ambiguities.
-Using a human language to describe something precisely is very hard, and fraught will many opportunities for error and inadvertent misinformmation.
+Using a human language to describe something precisely is very hard, and fraught with many opportunities for error and inadvertent misinformation.

 **JOHN:**

+(I removed the word "adamant" and changed "must" to "should" to avoid an argument over terminology.
+You can delete this parenthetical once you have read it.)

+I agree that English isn't as precise as code, but it can be used in in fairly precise ways and comments typically don't need the same degree of precision as code.
+Comments often contain qualitative information such as *why* something is being done, or the overall idea of something.
+English works better for these than code; overall, it is a more expressive language.

+Are you concerned that comments will be incorrect or misleading and that this will slow down software development?
+I often hear people complain about stale comments, but I have not found them be a significant problem over my career.
+Incorrect comments do happen, but I don't encounter them very often and when I do, they rarely cost me much time.
+In contrast, I waste *enormous* amounts of time because of inadequate documentation; it's not unusual for me to spend 50-80% of my development time wading through code to figure out things that would be obvious if the code was properly commented.

+I invite everyone reading this article to ask yourself the following questions:
+* How much does your software development speed suffer because of incorrect comments?
+* How much does your software development speed suffer because of missing comments?

+For me the cost of missing comments is easily 10-100x the cost of incorrect comments.
+That is why I cringe when I see things in *Clean Code* that discourage people from writing comments.

 Let's consider the `PrimeGenerator` class.
-There is not a single comment in this code other than the one I added at the top; presumably you think this is appropriate?
-There are two major reasons why comments are needed.
+There is not a single comment in this code other than the one I added at the top; do you think this is appropriate?

 **UB:**

 If I was putting that code into a library then some comments would be appropriate.
-But his code is not getting put into a library.
+But this code is not getting put into a library.
 It was created to make the point that large methods can be broken down into smaller classes containing smaller methods.
 Adding lots of explanatory comments would have detracted from that point.

 **JOHN:**

->I disagree that adding comments would have distracted from your point, but let's not argue that.
+I disagree that adding comments would have distracted from your point, but let's not argue that.
 Instead, let's discuss what comments this code *should* have if it were used in production.
-For starters, would you like to modify the code to add what you think are appropriate comments?
-Or, I can talk about what I think is needed and you can agree or disagree.
+I will make some suggestions and you can agree or disagree.

->>>UB:  You go ahead.

-**JOHN:**

-First, there is important infomation that cannot be represented in the code.
-For example:

-* One of the key ideas behind this code is to improve performance by avoiding divisions, which are relatively expensive.
-Readers will wonder "why didn't you just use `mod` instead of all this complexity with prime multiples?"
+For starters, let's discuss your use of megasyllabic names like `isLeastRelevantMultipleOfLargerPrimeFactor`.
+My understanding is that you advocate using names like this instead of using shorter names augmented with descriptive comments: you're effectively moving the comments into code.
+To me, this approach is problematic:
+* Long names are awkward.
+Developers effectively have to retype the documentation for a method every time they invoke it, and the long names waste horizontal space and trigger line wraps in the code.
+The names are also awkward to read: my mind wants to parse every syllable every time I read it, which slows me down.
+Notice that both you and I resorted to abbreviating names in this discussion: that's an indication that the long names are awkward and unhepful.
+* The names are hard to parse and don't convey information as effectively as a comment.
+  When students read `PrimeGenerator` one of the first things they complain about is the long names (students can't make sense of them).
+  For example, the name above is vague and cryptic: what does "least relevant" mean, and what is a "larger prime factor"?
+Even with a complete understanding of the code in the method, it's hard for me to make sense of the name.
+If this name is going to eliminate the need for a comment, it needs to be even longer.

+In my opinion, the traditional approach of using shorter names with descriptive comments is more convenient and conveys the required information more effectively.
+What advantage is there in the approach you advocate?

 **UB:**

-Why is that important to understanding the lesson of that chapter?

-Consider my audience.
-I was writing for software developers in 2008, and I was explaining how large functions can be split into several classes.
-Why would I clutter up that explanatory code with a comment about what programmers feared in the early '80s?
-My readers would have had utterly no interest in that.
+(your answer goes here)

 **JOHN:**

-* The first multiple for each new prime number is computed by squaring the prime, rather than multiplying it by 3.
-This is mysterious: why is it safe to skip the intervening odd multiples?

-**UB:**

-Why indeed?
-This is not at all easy to understand.
-I needed to go on an hour long bike ride to finally work it out.
-Again, maybe I'm dense, but this is not an easy thing to understand.

-And again I was not teaching software developers the most optimal way to calculate prime numbers.
-I was teaching them how and when to break large methods up into smaller classes and smaller methods.

-**JOHN:**

-There is no way to explain either of these things in the code; without comments, readers are left to figure them out on their own.
-The students in my class are generally unable to figure out either of these in the 30 minutes I give them, but comments would have allowed them to understand in a minute or two.
-Going back to my introductory remarks, this is an example where information is important, but it isn't made available.

-**UB:**

-That bike ride I took was *after* I had read the comment you put in your version of this method.
-So -- again, maybe I'm dense, but that comment didn't help me at all -- it was just a jumble of numbers that I could not map to the problem.
-Now that I understand the algorithm (again), I understand your comment.
-But the reverse was not true.

-**JOHN:**

-The second reason for comments is abstraction.
+Now that we've discussed the specific issue of comments vs. long method names, let's talk about comments in general.
+There are two major reasons why comments are needed.
+The first reason for comments is abstraction.
 Simply put, without comments there is no way to have abstraction or modularity.

 Abstraction is one of the most important components of good software design.
 I define an abstraction as "a simplified way of thinking about something